feather-ts/feather/docs-src/content/get-started/index.md

 to the dom. `ArrayWidget` tags classes that are added to arrays of a parent component.
 It has no init method, because initialization can be done in its constructor.

-> Since feather has logic-less templates, the only way to swap out dom elements is via array bindings
 > All decorators should be attached to the leaf class of a component.

 ## Mounting to the dom